codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 For more details on Helm deployments see our [dedicated Helm example]({{site.baseurl}}/docs/yaml-examples/examples/helm/).

+## Viewing your Helm Releases

+The previous pipeline works great as an automation mechanism.
+Wouldn't it be great if you could also *see* your deployments in a visual manner?
+Codefresh include a [Helm release dashboard]({{site.baseurl}}/docs/new-helm/helm-releases-management/) that can help you understand better your deployments.

+You can find the dashboard at [https://g.codefresh.io/helm/releases/releasesNew/](https://g.codefresh.io/helm/releases/releasesNew/).

+{% include image.html
+lightbox="true"
+file="/images/guides/promotion/helm-releases.png"
+url="/images/guides/promotion/helm-releases.png"
+alt="Helm releases"
+caption="Helm releases"
+max-width="80%"
+%}

+By clicking on each release you can get extra information such as the services exposed and active replicas:

+{% include image.html
+lightbox="true"
+file="/images/guides/promotion/services.png"
+url="/images/guides/promotion/services.png"
+alt="Helm service information"
+caption="Helm service information"
+max-width="80%"
+%}

+..the history of deployments (and you can even [rollback]({{site.baseurl}}/docs/new-helm/helm-releases-management/#rolling-back-a-helm-release) to a previous release):

+{% include image.html
+lightbox="true"
+file="/images/guides/promotion/history.png"
+url="/images/guides/promotion/history.png"
+alt="Helm deployment history"
+caption="Helm deployment history"
+max-width="80%"
+%}

+and most importantly the values applied for each release.

+{% include image.html
+lightbox="true"
+file="/images/guides/promotion/helm-values.png"
+url="/images/guides/promotion/helm-values.png"
+alt="Helm values used"
+caption="Helm values used"
+max-width="80%"
+%}

+This way you can also verify that the correct values are applied to the respective environment.

 ## Using the Environment Dashboard

-The previous pipeline works great as an automation mechanism.
-Wouldn't it be great if you could also *see* your deployment environments in a visual manner?
-Codefresh includes [an environment dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/) that you can use to track down your environments and their current status.
+Codefresh also includes [an optional environment dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/environment-dashboard/) that you can use to track down your environments and their current status.
+The dashboard is especially helpful if you have a large number of environments.

 {% include
 image.html